This post may contain affiliate links. Read our disclosure page for full details.

-Fortunately, we are going to help you know exactly what to keep an eye out for.
+Fortunately, we’ve got your back, and we are going to help you know exactly what to keep an eye out for.
 We asked professional therapists, relationship coaches, and other experts to let us know what they think the biggest red flags in relationships are.
 There was plenty of agreement about which red flags and signs should sound the alarm for us as we consider potential or current partners.

-And, while it’s super important to keep an eye out for early red flags in relationships, it is vital not to forget that these issues can also emerge over time.
+And, while it’s super important to keep an eye out for early warning signs in relationships, it is vital not to forget that these issues can also emerge over time.
 This can be extra dangerous because we may spot a red flag in a relationship with a partner we’ve built a history with; someone we’ve grown to love.

-Ultimately, being aware of red flags is designed to help us choose the best relationships for ourselves: the ones in which we are loved, respected, treasured, and treated with all the care and compassion we deserve.
+Ultimately, being aware of these indicators is vital to helping us choose the right relationships: the ones in which we are with someone we can trust, and in which we are loved, respected, treasured, and treated with all the care and compassion we deserve in this life.

 So, are there red flags in your relationship?
 Let’s dig in and see what the therapists have to say.